DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-16-an-indie-marketing-deep-dive.md

 ...but I wouldn’t call that a useful tip for small indie devs like us.

 Regardless, we’re taking notes! <a class="post-link" href="https://dreammatterlabs.com/">ONEiRA</a> is being built with the same values: surrealism, emotion, and meaning.
-And thanks to games like R.E.P.O., Clair Obscur: Expedition 33, and Schedule 1, we’re more excited than ever to see where this new wave takes us.
+And thanks to games like R.E.P.O., Clair Obscur: Expedition 33, and Schedule 1, we’re more excited than ever to see where this new wave takes us!